-Course Outcomes: At the end of the course, student will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 - 1. Determine thermal conductivities, thermal resistances of conducting and insulating materials. - 2.
 Determine the experimental value of heat transfer coefficients in natural and forced convection modes and compare the results with analytical values. - 3.
 Determine the Stefan-Boltzmann constant and the value of emissivity of a grey plate. - 4.
 Calculate the heat transfer coefficient of heat exchanger for various configurations. - 5.
 Calculate the heat transfer coefficient in boiling and condensation heat transfer.